-- Registrable superannuation entity (RSE) licensees, and RSEs under their trusteeship that have five or more members, regulated by APRA5 under the Superannuation Industry (Supervision) Act 1993; and - Other issuers of debt and equity instruments to the public.
+- Disclosing entities as defined in Section 111AC of the Corporations Act 2001; - Registrable superannuation entity (RSE) licensees, and RSEs under their trusteeship that have five or more members, regulated by APRA13 under the Superannuation Industry (Supervision) Act 1993; and - Other issuers of debt and equity instruments to the public.

-AUST R400.19
+AUST R400.24

 A Firm shall determine whether to treat additional entities, or certain categories of entities, as Public Interest Entities for the purposes of this Part.
-When making this determination, the Firm shall consider the factors set out in paragraph 400.9 as well as the following factors:
+When making this determination, the Firm shall consider the factors set out in paragraph 400.14 as well as the following factors: